schneidmaster/schneider.dev/src/pages/pages/projects/websites/index.md

 ## Cedarville Out

-**Technologies**: Jekyll
+**Technologies**: React, Gatsby

 [![Cedarville Out](cedarvilleout.png)](https://cedarvilleout.org)

 [Website](https://cedarvilleout.org) for Cedarville Out, an organization of lesbian, gay, bisexual, trans\*, queer (LGBTQ) and other sex- and gender-nonconforming students and alumni of Cedarville University.
-Built with Jekyll atop the [Drava](http://themeforest.net/item/drava-multipurpose-theme-powered-by-jekyll/11383647) theme.
+Built with Gatsby using styles from the [Drava](http://themeforest.net/item/drava-multipurpose-theme-powered-by-jekyll/11383647) theme.